What does the spot price of gold (or silver) mean?

 How can I be sure of the purity of the gold or silver supplied?

 Local gold and silver bars/ingots are stamped with the suppliers “hallmark” and with either 9999 for gold (four 9’s or 99.99% pure) or 999 for silver (three 9’s or 99.9% pure).
-Also, in terms of ensuring purity of supplied product the local New Zealand suppliers we use regularly exchange metal with other companies locally and in Australia and so when this happens the metal is assayed again.
+Also, in terms of ensuring purity of supplied product the local New Zealand refiners we use regularly exchange metal with other companies locally and in Australia and so when this happens the metal is assayed again.
 So if there was ever a problem with purity they would be found out before too long and as reputation is everything, this would put them out of business.
-They are family owned and run businesses, conservative by nature and have been around for over 30 years, supplying precious metals to private investors but also to Jewelers in NZ.
+They are family owned and run businesses, conservative by nature and have been around for over 40 years, supplying precious metals to private investors but also to jewellers in NZ.

 Some overseas products such as bars from Swiss Refiner PAMP come with assay certificates and individual serial numbers.
-These cost more then local gold and silver.
+These cost more than local gold and silver.
 For example for gold, another $45 per 1 oz bar more and for silver, a further $50 per 1kg bar.
 These are more readily exchangeable overseas, so depending on where you intend to sell them, may be a better option for you.

-Once I’ve accepted a quote for gold/silver and paid my money, how can I be sure I will receive it and that you guys aren’t a dodgy “Nigerian scam”?
+Once I've accepted a quote for gold/silver and paid my money, how can I be sure I will receive it and that you guys aren't a dodgy 'Nigerian scam'?

 Okay, so I’ve decided to buy, why should I go through you guys?

-Great question and we’ve got some answers here:
+Great question and we’ve got some answers here: Why Choose Us.

-Can I buy precious metals from outside of New Zealand?
-I’m a kiwi but I’m living offshore at the moment and would like to convert some foreign currency into gold and silver.
+If you’re a kiwi but living offshore at the moment and would like to convert some foreign currency into gold and silver, we have experience with assisting ex-pats purchase precious metals back home.

 Can I buy using anything other than New Zealand dollars?
 Do you have foreign currency accounts that I can transfer to when buying precious metals?

-Our experience has shown that if you are transferring funds from offshore to the same currency account here, there are markedly cheaper fees compared to if you were transfering to a NZD denominated account from say a UK or US bank account.
+Our experience has shown that if you are transferring funds from offshore to the same currency account here, there are markedly cheaper fees compared to if you were transferring to a NZD denominated account from say a UK or US bank account.
 So transferring from say a Pound account in Great Britain to our suppliers GB Pound account seems to be cheaper than standard bank FOREX charges.
 Contact us if you’d like to know more about how this works.

 So I’ve bought now I want to keep the gold and silver safe.
 What about storage?
 Where can I store precious metals?

 Nice work.
 It pays to think ahead about this.
-We cover the options in our free ecourse:
+We cover the options in our free ecourse: Module 7 How and where to store it

-A common preference is to use one of a number of private vaults around the country.
-Drop us an email or go to our question page http://goldsurvivalguide.co.nz/ask-us-a-question/ and tell us whereabouts you live.
+Or drop us an email or go to our contact page and tell us whereabouts you live.
 We don’t want to know the street address!
 Just what city you are nearest and we can advise what options you have.
-Some people like home safes, although none of them are foolproof.
-Ideally go for one concreted into your floor if possible.
-Then there is always “midnight gardening”.
-As crazy as it may sound some people do still bury it.

 How do I go about selling gold or silver once I’ve bought it - it seems complicated?